jamesls/python-keepassx/docs/gettingstarted.rst

 First Steps
 ===========

-To get started, we're going to use a test database so can expirement with ``kp`` features.
+To get started, we're going to use a demo database so can expirement with ``kp`` features.

 First we need to download the demo database.
 You can download the demo